Entrepreneurial learning, what you didn’t know.

 Entrepreneurship education offers a fictive student company program to learn more about entrepreneurship during (secondary) vocational education.
 With the right help and coaching of teachers, pupils grow an entrepreneurial mentality.
 The traits grew with about 27,4% and qualities – that are easier to develop – grew with 31,7% on average.

 However, there is one critical condition: the quality of the teacher.
 Due to a lack of commitment and understanding of how to coach students on their entrepreneurial thinking, a big part (49%) showed no growth at all.
-Students were left behind without a clue about their learning experiences.
+Students have no clue about their learning experiences.
 So, the coaching quality of the teacher is paramount.

 The ‘true’ entrepreneur doesn’t have to know anything, but knows he can learn to make his dream happen.